FinbarArgus/circulatory_autogen/README.md

 export LD_LIBRARY_PATH=[OpenCOR]/lib
 ```

-so that libcrypto.so.1.1 could be
+so that libcrypto.so.3 can be
-found.
-I don't understand why this :is necessary, but it is
+found to load the ssl module.

-IMPORTANT intalling mpi4py may require the following line
+IMPORTANT intalling mpi4py requires mpi to be available.
+Therefore, the following line
-to install the mpi software on your computer
+may be required to install the mpi software on your computer

 ```bash
 sudo apt install libopenmpi-dev